cballenar/base12/README.md

 Styles from plugins and third-party vendors.
 Also keep as separate files and `@import` into `vendors` stylesheet.

 ## Goodies

+### Switches
+Turn features on/off according to your preferences.
+At the moment the features available to switch on/off are:

+ - Universal Box Sizing
+ - REM to PX fallback
+ - Styled blockquotes
+ - Styled tables
+ - Styled forms
+ - Styled buttons
+ - Styled code

 ### Formulas
 The boilerplate includes a few formulas (mixins) to help here and there.
 I plan to add more depending on which ones get used the most.